LESS Constants Plugin

 }

-Import generated constants.less in globals
+Import generated files

 @import "../../build/less-constants/constants.less";